 SBA Paycheck Protection Program Loan Forgiveness

-Update as of 5/3/21: The FHB loan forgiveness portal for borrowers with a 2020 first draw PPP loan greater than $150,000 is now open.
-An online webform is available for borrowers to request access to the forgiveness application portal.
-If you have any questions, please email email@example.com.
+The First Hawaiian Bank loan forgiveness portal for borrowers with a 2020 first draw PPP loan greater than $150,000 is now open.
+An online webform is available for borrowers to request access to the forgiveness portal and begin the application process.
+If you have any questions, please email PPPForgiveness@fhb.com.

 All First Hawaiian Bank PPP customers will apply for forgiveness through an online process.
 The online process will collect all calculations that are required for your specific application.
 It will also collect the required supporting documents.

 To start the forgiveness process for 2020 first draw PPP loans greater than $150,000, click the link below:

 Note: We are not accepting loan forgiveness applications for 2021 first or second draw PPP loans at this time.